mff-uk/sparqless/docs/usage.md

 smaller parts of the whole algorithm, which you may want to use if your task is more complex than *convert this SPARQL endpoint into a GraphQL endpoint*.
-For example, the `observeAndBuildSchema` function performs all the steps up to and including schema building, meaning one could use it to simply save the GraphQL schema into a file and do something else with it, rather than starting a GraphQL endpoint.
+For example, the `observeAndBuildSchema` function performs all the steps up to and including schema building, meaning one could use it to perform some other operations on the generated GraphQL schema, rather than starting a GraphQL server immediately.

 ## Edit configuration

-There is one required configuration step before you run the library - configuring the SPARQL endpoint you want to run.
+There is one required configuration step before you run the library - configuring the SPARQL endpoint you want SPARQLess to run against.
 This is done by creating a `Config` object, which you will pass to SPARQLess functions.
 There is a pre-defined list of known online and working endpoints in `src/observation/endpoints.ts` in case you just want to try the project without having a specific SPARQL endpoint in mind, but you can